-The main sources of IHL are the Geneva Conventions (1949) and the two Additional Protocols (1977).2 forces and an organized armed group, or between organized armed groups).
+The main sources of IHL are the Geneva Conventions (1949) and the two Additional Protocols (1977).
+2

+There are two types of armed conflict under IHL: (1) international armed conflict (an armed conflict between States) and (2) non-international armed conflict (an armed conflict between a State's armed forces and an organized armed group, or between organized armed groups).
 Each type of armed conflict is governed by a distinct set of rules, though the differences between the two regimes have diminished as the law governing non-international armed conflict has developed.